 Because these cookies are in such high demand we serve them almost exclusively during the summer months.
-Nine years ago when we first took over the Palmer House Inn our goal was to please our guest’s every sense.
+When we first took over the Palmer House Inn, many years ago, our goal was to please our guest’s every sense.
 Soft luxuriously scented sheets, elegant music, lovely furnishings, delicious breakfasts & afternoon refreshments.
 As a result of that goal at 2:30 pm I start to bake the oatmeal cookies, so that as the guests arrive from 3:00 to 6:00, the inn is filled with the aroma of freshly baked cookies.
 When I place them out on the snack table, I delight when I hear, “Oh they are still warm.”

 - 1 Cup shortening

 - 1/2 Cup buttermilk

 - 1 Tsp. baking soda

 - 1 Tsp. baking powder